AndyGrom/loadOnDemand/example/readme.md

 node server.js
 ```

-Open you browser to location http://localhost:3000/
+Open your browser and type in the address bar http://localhost:3000/